-It's time to plan the presentation, taking into account all that's said now.
+It's time to plan the presentation, considering all that's said now.
 The three basic techniques are:

-- 1st technique: set your limits and boundaries (the sub-tasks will be stated later).
-Ask the reader what you're going to think about in order to familiarize him/her with it.
-Your subject has to be of interest to others.
-Avoid dull subjects you think may only be of interest to you.
+- 1st technique: You need to set your limits and boundaries.
+Tell the reader what you're going to talk about in your thesis.
+Your subject must be of interest to others.
+Avoid dull subjects that only intrigues you.

 - Technique 3: Show your work.
-State your hypothesis and do not fail to draw the reader by asking important questions.
+State your hypothesis and do not fail to draw the reader's attention by asking important questions.

 - Provide background information for your subject.

 - Define the terms and scope of your project.
 While doing this, always keep the research questions in mind.

 - Explain the aims of your work.
 Explaining the thesis aims is a good practice when writing a thesis introduction chapter.

 Preparing an outline before writing the introduction is a good practice.
 You need to consider several things if you want to compose an outstanding thesis introduction.
 If you ignore those things, you might face difficulties in your assessment.
 If you want your introduction to be good and appealing, follow these tips:

 - Begin the article with a hook sentence that attracts the reader.

 - Prepare an outline to help bring it all together before publishing.